AlexaCai/myFlix-client/README.md

 The frontend of *myFlix* app uses React.
 The different React components have been created following industry standards.
 Along with React, HTML, CSS, JavaScript and React Bootstrap have also been used.

+More precisely, *myFlix*:

+-   Is a single-page application (SPA);
+-   Uses state routing to navigate between views;
+-   Gives users the option to filter movies using search and filter features;
+-   Uses Parcel as its build tool;
+-   Is written using the React library and in ES2015+;
+-   Uses Bootstrap as a UI library for styling and responsiveness;
+-   Contains function components;
+-   Is deployed on Netlify.

 ## App dependencies

 The following dependencies are required for the *myFlix* fronttend logic to work: